e-j-w/Gridlock/README.md

+# **Gridlock**

-# **Gridlock** - a program to fit grids of data
+**A program to fit grids of data**

-Maintainer: Jonathan Williams

-## Introduction

-Are you the type of person who needs to fit a chisq surface in 2 variables to a 3rd order polynomial and then find the local minimum and confidence interval in each variable even though one of the variables is bounded to zero?
-Or maybe you just want to fit a line to some data and have the x-intercept be automatically displayed?
-Boy, do I have a program for you!

 ## Description

 Gridlock is a program for fitting grids of data points with various functions and finding fit properties (eg. confidence intervals, intercepts, vertices).
 Fitting routines are available for data with up to 3 free parameters.
-Example data is included in the files in the `sample` directory.

-Data files must contain a line specifying the fit function, formatted 'FIT type' where 'type' is the name of the fit function (eg. 'par1', see *Fitting Functions Available* section below).
-It is possible to specify grid fitting limits for each parameter in data files (see the *Options* section below and the `sample_3par.txt` file for an example).
-It is also possible to plot data (using `gnuplot`) by including a line in the data file specifying a plotting style, see the options section below.

 ## Features